Code-Allergy/PRJFlow/README.md

 TODO: segment about skipping UI based tests.

 ## Documentation
-A live version of our documentation can be viewed at [this link](https://cmpt370.vada.life).
+You can generate a documentation site for the project with Maven.
 This site includes all javadocs, along with testing coverage and testing reports.
-If the website is unavailable, or you want a development version, you can generate the documentation locally by running the following command:
+You can generate the documentation site locally by running the following command:
 ```
 ./mvnw site
 ```